 According to GreenTRIP—a free online tool created by Transform that models traffic and greenhouse gas impacts of residential projects in California—The Downtown Livermore Apartments will result in:

-144 more miles driven every day compared to the San Francisco County average.
+675 fewer miles driven every day compared to the San Mateo County average.

-26% more GHG impacts every day compared to the San Francisco County average.
+12% fewer GHG impacts every day compared to the San Mateo County average.

-3% more parking use every day compared to the San Francisco County average.
+4% less parking use every day compared to the San Mateo County average.